LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   what the player bound it to and answers for a controller as well.

   Holding a key down fires it once.
 It stays quiet while the console is open and while a rebind is reading the keyboard.
+A key still held as the game gives the keyboard back fires again then, although [`trx.input.is_key_pressed`](INPUT.md#input.is_key_pressed) reports nothing for it.

   Parameters:
   - <a id="events.on_key_down.callback" name="events.on_key_down.callback"></a>**`callback`** (function).
 Called with the name of the key.